ESSENTIALS OF DIAGNOSIS

 Segmentation within the colon is thought to play an important role in the development of diverticula.
 Segmentation refers to the process by which a short segment of the circular muscle of the colon contracts in a nonpropulsive manner.
 This produces a closed segment of colon with increased intraluminal pressure, and likely serves to increase water and electrolyte absorption from the colon.
 These elevated intraluminal pressures may ultimately result in herniation of the mucosa and submucosa at sites of weakness (namely, where the vasa recta penetrates the muscularis propria between the taeniae coli), resulting in the formation of diverticula.
 Diverticula are not seen in the rectum because the taeniae coalesce at the rectum to form the circumferential longitudinal muscle layer.

-The law of Laplace (transmural pressure gradient equals the wall tension divided by the radius, ΔP = T/r) may help to explain why diverticula are so ...
+The law of Laplace (transmural pressure gradient equals the wall tension divided by the radius, ΔP = T/r) may help to explain ...